For the arcade game, see Area 51. For the later First-Person Shooter with the same name, see Area 51 (FPS).

 - Tracker had an episode called "Area 51" (aka "Roswell") that centered on breaking into Area 51.

-- The "Little Green Men" episode of Star Trek: Deep Space Nine, where the Ferengis end up at Area 51 due to a time-travel mishap.
+- The Star Trek: Deep Space Nine episode "Little Green Men", in which the Ferengis end up at Area 51 due to a time-travel mishap.

-- War of the Worlds.
-Another piece of UFO conspiracy mythology, Hanger 18 at Wright Patterson Air Force Base, is referred to as military disinformation to cover up for the real hanger where Martian technology is kept.
+- War of the Worlds (1988): Another piece of UFO conspiracy mythology, Hanger 18 at Wright Patterson Air Force Base, is referred to as military disinformation to cover up for the real hanger where Martian technology is kept.

 - The same call audio appears in "It's Out There and It's Gonna Get You" by The Paper Chase.

-- Tomb Raider 3 has a level where an artifact is stored in Area 51.
+- Tomb Raider III has a level where an artifact is stored in Area 51.

 - The Area 51 appears in the park known as "Witchyworld" in Banjo-Tooie.